Asian Art

 Qi Baishi, Lychee and insect, 1943, private collection.
 Sotheby’s.

-Then in 1922 Chen takes a number of Qi’s paintings to an art exhibition in Tokyo.
-All his paintings sell and two are put in important museums in Paris.
-His international fame begins.
+Then in 1922, Chen took a number of Qi’s paintings to an art exhibition in Tokyo.
+All his paintings were sold there and two were even put in important museums in Paris!
+That’s how his international success began.

-His choice of subjects is wide and versatile.
-He’s a prolific painter of flowers, birds, insects, frogs, shrimp, fish and plants.
+His choice of subjects was wide and versatile.
+He was a prolific painter of flowers, birds, insects, frogs, shrimp, fish, and plants.
 In his 60s and 70s, he painted a number of landscapes but in a modern subjective manner.
 Qi Baishi didn’t try to imitate ancient masters.
 Instead, he depicted the places he remembered in a highly individual, unconventional style.

 In landscapes, I use my own brush technique, and paint my home.

-He paints what he thinks and experiences.
-One of his favorite sayings sums up his whole attitude to the act of painting and its purpose.
+He painted what he thinks and experiences.
+One of his favorite sayings sums up his whole attitude toward the act of painting and its purpose.
 If a painting has too much likeness to the subject, then it is pandering to the taste of the vulgar but if it lacks too much likeness it cheats the viewer of the familiar and lessens the meaning of the object.
 This is Qi’s guiding aesthetic.
-He tries to capture the true spirit of the subject as he experiences it through his poetic feelings.
-He’s a bit impressionistic, a bit abstract.
+He tried to capture the true spirit of the subject as he experiences it through his poetic feelings.
+He was a bit impressionistic, a bit abstract.

 Chinese art, Birds and Flowers, watercolour ink painting by Qi Baishi (1864 – 1957), influential chinese painter